The Xometry app works best with JavaScript enabled!

 Tension vs. torsional stress.
 Image Credit: Shutterstock.com/Tang Yan Song

-Torsional stress is one of four common loading mechanisms including: compression, tension, and shear.
+Torsional stress is one of four common loading mechanisms along with compression, tension, and shear.
 Torsional stress differs from these because the load is a torque load that is applied transversely rather than longitudinally.

 This article will go into detail about what torsional stress is, how it works, and how it is calculated.